 "It is not easy to reinvent menswear tradition.
 There are different ways of being classic," Armani told reporters after his show, where Taiwan-born violinist Ray Chen performed.

-Ermenegildo Zegna used sophisticated fabrics such as carded silk and cropped deerskin for a sporty collection of double-breasted suits and turtleneck knitwear, aimed at wealthy travellers wanting to dress comfortably.
+Ermenegildo Zegna used sophisticated fabrics such as carded silk and cropped deerskin for a sporty collection of double-breasted suits and turtleneck knitwear, aimed at wealthy travelers wanting to dress comfortably.

-Armani and Gucci also mixed classic looks and colours as Italian designers looked to persuade shoppers to make room in their wardrobes for garments tailored to their personality.
+Armani and Gucci also mixed classic looks and colors as Italian designers looked to persuade shoppers to make room in their wardrobes for garments tailored to their personality.